Kittitas County profile

 Approximately 64.3 percent of all jobs in Kittitas County were in five, two-digit NAICS industries or sectors (i.e., accommodation and food services, local government, retail trade, state government and health services).
-A comparison of the top five sectors that provided the most jobs in Kittitas County in 2017 with the sectors that produced the highest payrolls follows:
+The following is a comparison of the top five sectors that provided the most jobs in Kittitas County in 2017 with the sectors that produced the highest payrolls:

 - Accommodation and food services (primarily hotels and restaurants) provided 17.7 percent of all jobs countywide but only 8.8 percent of total payroll or wages – indicating that many of these jobs are part-time.
 The percent of total covered employment in Kittitas County in accommodation and food services is extremely high.
 For example, in neighboring Yakima County only 5.7 percent of total covered employment was in the accommodation and food services sector in 2017.
 This indicates the importance of tourism and the large number of CWU students working part-time work in Kittitas County’s accommodation and food services businesses.

 - Local government had 15.4 percent of all jobs, but 18.4 percent of wages during 2016.
 This includes Kittitas Valley Hospital (KVH), local public schools, police and fire departments, etc.

 - State government provided 10.1 percent of all jobs countywide, but 19.8 percent of total payroll or wages.
 Hence, nearly one in every five dollars of earned wage income countywide comes from state government employment (of which CWU is a major employer).